 Who to vote for

-This election there are two paper ballots – the second ballot is for all the judges and referenda questions.
 There are a number of voting guides available.
-Google “November 6 Chicago election voting guides” and pick a guide that matches your political affiliation.
+Google “February 26 Chicago election voting guides” and pick a guide that matches your political affiliation.
 The non-partisan Judicial Voters Guide – The Chicago Bar Association is helpful for selecting judges to vote for or against.

 Any registered voter may Vote By Mail.
 Voters do not need a reason or excuse to Vote by Mail.